mhmulati/timeoutx/README.md

 INTRODUCTION
 ============

-The `timeout` script is a resource monitoring program for limiting time and memory consumption of black-boxed processes under Linux.
+The `timeoutx` script is a resource monitoring program for limiting time and memory consumption of black-boxed processes under Linux.
 It runs a command you specify in the command line and watches for its memory and time consumption, interrupting the process if it goes out of the limits, and